-After comparing the climate action plans of the political parties involved in Canada's 2019 federal elections, I felt compelled to recommend to my followers on Twitter and my friends on Facebook to vote ABC (Anybody But Conservative).
+After comparing the climate action plans of the political parties involved in Canada's 2019 federal elections, I felt compelled to recommend to my followers on Twitter and my friends on Facebook to vote ABC (Anybody But Conservative) in 2019.
 Even though the Liberal Party's record on climate change was not perfect, key measures they had put in place, such as the carbon tax & rebate program and the clean fuels standard, were under threat of being eliminated shortly after Andrew Scheer's Conservatives would have gained power.
 I simply could not accept to see Canada move backward on the defining issue of our times: climate change.

 On April 2, 2019, the federal Government of Canada published the 2019 version of Canada's Changing Climate Report.
 I co-authored Chapter 7 of this report about the Changes in Oceans surrounding Canada.
 In this Chapter, we discuss changes observed in the past and projected changes in the future for the ocean's salinity, temperature, currents, sea level, acidity and dissolved oxygen.